Hario Polaris Coffee Scale

 How it compares

-- vs Timemore Black Mirror Basic 2 ($65): Hario wins on slim espresso fit and auto modes, Timemore wins on USB-C recharge and flow-rate graph
+- vs Timemore Black Mirror Basic 2 ($59): Polaris wins on auto timer detection, Timemore wins on rechargeable battery and flow-rate display

-- Extremely slim profile slides perfectly under espresso portafilters
+- Extremely slim 20 mm profile fits perfectly under V60, Kalita, or espresso machines without altering pour height noticeably

 Best for